 Jamie Zimmerman MD

-The tree frogs have just started their night songs in the area where I live, a good thing if one enjoys the beauties and sounds of nature.
-I do.
-But I cannot see most of the stars as the Dark Skies environmental movement has not made many inroads here.
+Here and now, I cannot see most of the stars as the Dark Skies environmental movement has not made many inroads nearby.
+My inability to see the Milkey Way makes me long for my childhood, growing up in the country.
 I’m looking forward to moving to the mountains, a lifetime dream and a more recent goal.
 I love those waves of stone that make up the ancient Smokey and Blue Ridge mountains.
 Soon, I hope.

-I suppose the primary thing that I would say about myself is that I have lived a richly textured life, and have a richly textured history, intellect and personality.
+I suppose the primary thing that I would say about myself is that I have lived a richly textured and colored life, and have a richly textured and colored history, intellect and personality.
 Not all good or all bad, some brightly colored and some dark or drab, some rough, some smooth or soft, but a complex interweaving of many threads.

 I am a free-spirited and very independent individual; free from everything but myself and the hammer and anvil of my personal evolution.
 I'm disinclined to follow others, particularly to places I don't want to go - generally some spiritual or intellectual nowhere.
 I color outside the lines; think outside the box; take the road less traveled; march to the beat of my own drummer; think for myself, don't play by the rules.
 I'm sure you get the picture.